 Files can also become clogged with bits of metal - especially after filing something soft such as brass.
-Do not attempt to use the type of steel brush generally recommended for cleaning files it can easily damage a file, especially a fine file.
+Do not attempt to use the type of steel brush generally recommended for cleaning files as it can easily damage a file, especially a fine file.

 A brass wire brush is more acceptable but does not work as well.
-Better, take a piece of brass plate, file one edge sharp, and feed it between the teeth to push the swarf out.
+A better method is to take a piece of brass plate, file one edge sharp, and feed it between the teeth to push the swarf out.
 You can also buy special tools for cleaning files, although they are essentially a special type of steel wire brush, so should never be used on a good quality file.

 To help prevent swarf clogging the file, rub a piece of soft chalk over it, making sure it goes to the root of the teeth.
-Be aware that this will make your workshop dusty.
+This is mainly used when working on steel but be aware that this will make your workshop dusty.